-On May 16th, 2020 we will launch the itinerant international exhibition “Moon Impact – a geological story” at the National Museum of Geology of Romania, in Bucarest.
-Over almost 220 square meters of exhibition you will be able to learn about the formation of the solar system, about the Giant Impact that generated the protolunar synestia, and about the ever-growing complexity of the mineral realm.
+Over almost 200 square meters of exhibition you will be able to learn about the formation of the solar system, about the Giant Impact that generated the protolunar synestia, and about the ever-growing complexity of the mineral realm.
 You will admire distant proto-planetary disks, you will see animations of giant impacts and you will peek into the atomic secrets of the formation of the first atmosphere of the Earth.
+The exhibition is realized in collaboration with the Faculty of Geology of the University of Bucharest who offered to graciously provide the largest part of the samples in the exhibition.

 The time flows inside the exhibition, starting with the formation of the solar system and ending with present day.
 However time is not linear and different moments of the history of our planet that last considerably different amounts of time might have equal space inside the exhibition, thus reflecting their importance.
 For example the accretion lasts several tens of million of years but is hosted into one room, while the Giant Impact and the formation of the protolunar disk or of synestia that last hours are hosted in another room.